-Our focus is on spiritual, personal, and athletic growth.The Fellowship of Christian Athletes Northeast lacrosse program is getting bigger, yet its focus remains the same: developing the player and working through coaches.
-This year’s program, which includes 16 travel teams of 300 players spanning ten graduation years, reflects nearly a 20% increase in the number of players, plus two new travel teams.
+Our focus is on spiritual, personal, and athletic growth.The Fellowship of Christian Athletes Upstate lacrosse program grows every year, yet its focus remains the same: developing the player and working through coaches.
+This year’s program, which includes 17 travel teams of 300 players spanning ten graduation years, reflects nearly a 20% increase in the number of players, plus two new teams.

-“Amidst our growth we remain dedicated to the mission of FCA, which is working with the coach, and, through working with coaches we are reaching twenty or more players per team.
-Our aim is still to continue to make each kid a better lacrosse player and a better person, and although we are growing, we do not lose sight of our focus to not only improve kids’ lacrosse skills, but also to develop their character,” said Solomon Bliss, Regional Camp and Community Coordinator.A popular FCA mantra continues to permeate on and off the fields where FCA teams play: Coaches love the players and the players love each other.
-“Our coaches know the kids, and care about them.
-As we grow, we have made an effort to continue to have at least three, and most of the time four, coaches who stay with a team all summer long.
-The caliber of our coaches continues to improve, and we remain focused on bringing in the best quality coaches that are not just passionate about coaching the game of lacrosse, but about developing relationships with the kids in their program,” said Bliss.
+“Amidst our growth, we remain dedicated to the mission of FCA, which is to lead every coach and athlete into a growing relationship with Jesus Christ and His church.
+Our aim is still to continue to make each kid a better lacrosse player and a better person, and although we are growing, we do not lose sight of our focus to not only improve kids’ lacrosse skills but also to develop their character,” said Solomon Bliss, boys program director.A popular FCA mantra continues to permeate on and off the fields where FCA teams play: The coach’s one job is to love the players and the player’s one job is to love each other.
+“Our coaches know the kids and truly care about them.
+As we grow, we have made an effort to continue to have at least three, and most of the time four, coaches who stay with a team all summer long starting with FCA’s unique Training Camp.
+The caliber of our coaches continues to improve as we remain focused on bringing in the best quality coaches that are passionate about coaching the game of lacrosse, but about developing relationships with the kids in their program,” said Bliss.

-Paula Mitchell shared a great thought on our focus when she said, “It is a privilege to wear FCA on my shoulder on the sidelines.
+Paula Mitchell, girls program director, shared a great thought on our focus when she said, “It is a privilege to wear FCA on my shoulder on the sidelines.
 Not only are we held accountable to represent Christ to our team, but also serve as an example to our opponents and referees as well.”

 Shannon Smith, whose son Hunter is a defenseman for the Rochester Navy 2022 team, believes that a contributing factor to FCA’s growth is that it addresses the critical needs that are important to any sports program.
 “FCA fulfills all of the things I look for in a program for my child — outstanding communication and organization, positive and consistent coaching, moral guidance and trust, and competitive teams with a team focus,” Smith said.